Mayur021/action-class-authority/paper.md

 **The architectural floor.** The classification must live in the tool or action manifest — declared at design time, not derived from the agent's runtime output.
 The gate consults the manifest.
 The agent can argue, the agent can reason, the agent can produce a confidence score.
 The gate does not care.
 It evaluates against the declared class.
 This is what AISVS C9.2.6 says, and it is what makes the model resistant to prompt injection.

-**The standards-track anchor.** OWASP AISVS C9.2.6 (manifest-declared reversibility classification, evaluated by gate from declaration not from agent output) and C9.2.7 (blast radius as independent axis, raise-only, worst-case-governs across chains) were merged into AISVS main on 2026-05-27 and are proposed for 1.01.
+**The standards-track anchor.** OWASP AISVS C9.2.6 (manifest-declared reversibility classification, evaluated by gate from declaration not from agent output) and C9.2.7 (blast radius as independent axis, raise-only, worst-case-governs across chains) are research-chapter material merged into the AISVS research directory on 2026-05-27, proposed for v1.01 inclusion.
 The verification-side architecture described in this paper is what those two requirements verify.

 **The DFIR pairing.** Chain of custody is exactly this kind of declaration: a fixed, externally-verifiable record that the system can check against, that the actors in the system cannot rewrite.
 Action-class authority for AI agents is the same idea, applied one layer up.